Accountants who are elevating their value are moving from hindsight to insight and foresight.

 Your model can start with the actual numbers from a set time period, such as the last six to 12 months.
 That gives a starting point to see what would have to change to reach the objective.
 This will bring to light certain drivers that, if changed, could have a major impact throughout the entire business.

 For example, you might think of the cost of acquiring a customer (CAC) as purely a marketing metric.
 However, CAC also has an indirect impact on the staffing plan.
 And spend drives more sales, potentially leading to a greater need for support staff on the operational side of the company.

 The point is that when planning, you need to have a model that ties these numbers together.
 It’s extremely helpful to be able to determine what resources are needed if CAC is better or worse than expected.
 The same is true for a variety of other metrics.
 Your typical financial forecast can’t do that.

-How to Use Driver-Based Planning With Clients
+How to Use Driver-Based Planning

-Driver-based planning offers a plain-language method of communicating with your clients.
+Driver-based planning offers a plain-language method of communicating with your stakeholders.
 They will have goals, and probably have a sense of what has to happen to achieve the goals.
 They also probably have assumptions for activities that might help them get there.